Economic Impact Assessment of the Mill Enterprise Centre Drogheda

 • Employment;

 Employment is measured in full-time equivalents (FTEs) while GVA and Exchequer revenue are monetary variables captured in euro (€).
-Generally speaking, GVA is the monetary value of output less intermediate consumption of goods and services used as inputs in the production process and gives the contribution (of a business, an enterprise centre like the Mill or a region etc.) to a country’s national income in the form of gross domestic product (GDP).
-Exchequer revenue refers to total tax revenue to the Irish State.
+Generally speaking, GVA is the value of output less intermediate consumption of goods and services used as inputs in the production process and gives the contribution (of a business, an enterprise centre like The Mill or a region etc.) to a country’s national income in the form of gross domestic product (GDP).

-The Mill is Drogheda’s first and principal enterprise centre.
-It opened in 2014, on lands in the northern environs of the town provided by Louth County Council with funding support from public bodies and businesses in the region.
-Attractively located with high quality office spaces for varying sizes of tenants, hot desk facilities (floating and fixed, in open plan and within offices), meeting rooms, audio-visual and studio facilities, kitchen/catering space and car parking, the Mill doubled its original size in 2016 to its current gross floor area of 1,394m2 (c.
+The Mill opened in 2014, on lands in the northern environs of the town provided by Louth County Council with funding support from public bodies and businesses in the region.
+Attractively located with high quality office spaces for varying sizes of tenants, hot desks (floating and fixed), meeting rooms, audio-visual and studio facilities, kitchen/catering space and car parking spaces for Millers, guests and clients of Millers (including electric charging spaces presently).2 The Mill doubled its original size in 2017 to its present gross floor area of 1,394m2 (c.
 15,000 ft).
-Presently there are 43 Millers in the building employing 103 people on an FTE basis.
-Among the Millers are 11 foreign direct investment (FDI) businesses which together employ 43 people on a FTE basis.
+Currently there are 100 people at work in The Mill, comprising 97 people at work in the tenants of The Mill and The Mill’s three staff.
+The peak level of employment in The Mill to date occurred last year with 144 people (both Millers and The Mill’s staff).

 Type I economic impact multipliers enable estimation of the indirect impacts of a given sector on all other sectors of the Irish economy, while Type II economic impact multipliers allow estimation of both the indirect and the induced impacts, so that the difference between Type II and Type I multipliers permits derivation of the induced effects.

-In this study for the Mill, the indirect and induced impacts were derived for the economic impact variables as follows:
+In this study, the indirect and induced impacts were derived for the economic impact variables as follows:

 • GVA – Type I and Type II GVA multipliers for the same sectors; and